openego/eTraGo/doc/installation.rst

 <token> you have to take your credentials which you obtained by registering
 at `openenergy-platform.org/login <http://openenergy-platform.org/login/>`_.

-Your API access / login data will be saved in the folder ``.egoio`` in the file ``config.ini``.
+Your API access / login data will be saved in the folder ``.etrago_database`` in the file ``config.ini``.
 Consequently, in the config.ini you can also change your connection parameters or add new ones.
 In the following you can see how the config.ini looks like when you use the